gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Android Gradle Plugin 3.4, 3.5 and 3.6
 * Kotlin 1.3.21 through 1.3.50

-other versions may or may not work.
+Other versions may or may not work.

 <a name="dependency-management"></a>
 ## Dependency management improvements